 You can use customer demographics to divide your market into segments and develop territory plans that are tailored to the needs and preferences of each segment.

-Defining customer demographics is important for territory planning as it allows succinct breakdowns of your customer.
+Defining customer demographics is important for territory planning as it allows succinct breakdowns of your customers.

 However, it’s important to think carefully in analyzing these demographics as you don’t want this to lead to bias or prejudice against certain customers.